bumpnumb/Pinball/Journal/Solenoid.md

 That number wasn't pulled right out of my ass though, I got it from here: (Pinballmedic)[https://www.pinballmedic.net/coilchart.html]
 **WARNING**: Not for the faint of heart!

 But perhaps the most important thing to take away from that website is this: "It's not that important", coils on the website have pretty much all different wire dimensions and combinations of them.
 This is where I got the wire dimensions for the copper wire, I got most of my insperation from the Williams flipper coils because, convieniently, they advetrised the strength of the flippers (thank heaven for some understandable information in this sea of clutter!).
+The wire dimensions are measured in AWG and they use a thick wire for the strong coil and a thin for the hold coil.

 I also got my power supply to almost match this specification.
 The Williams coils use 50V, and I got mine with 48V, close enough.
 I bought the beefiest supply I could find (which was still affordable) with 20 amps, netting a solid 1000 watts.
 (I guess that means 20.8 amps but don't be that guy)